wp-plugins/weight-country-woocommerce-shipping/readme.txt

 == Description ==

+= About WooForce.com =
+WooForce creates quality WordPress/WooCommerce plug-ins that are easy to use and customize.
+We are proud to have hundreds of customers actively using our plug-ins across the globe.

+Checkout our latest USPS WooCommerce Shipping Rates and Label plugin in [codecanyon](http://codecanyon.net/item/usps-woocommerce-shipping-and-label/10755330)

 WooForce Weight Country WooCommerce Shipping plugin extends WooCommerce default shipping options giving you simple and flexible shipping options.

 [List of features](http://www.wooforce.com/how-weight-country-woocommerce-shipping-plugin-enhanced-simplified-woocommerce-shipping-module/)